The Pinelands Adventures Team

 Meet the Pinelands Adventures team of expert guides and educators.

-Glenn has helped introduce area residents to the Pine Barrens for more than 36 years.
-He worked as a driver and guide with Adams Canoe Rental and continues to work with Pinelands Adventures on the weekends.
+Glenn has helped introduce area residents to the Pine Barrens since 1978!
+He worked as a driver and guide with Adams Canoe Rental and continues to work with Pinelands Adventures.
 Glenn’s knowledge of the business and the forest has been invaluable to us.
 Glenn’s full-time job is as a civil engineer with the New Jersey Department of Transportation.

 Jeff Larson, Driver and Guide

 Jeff Larson has been a pinelands resident for most of his adult life.
 He is an avid pickerel fisherman who has spent countless hours exploring the watersheds within the Pine Barrens.
 He has enjoyed many years of exploring the deepest, most remote areas of the woods and has a profound respect for the history and culture of the region.
 A professional musician and guitar teacher, Jeff released two albums with a pine barrens related theme that have been well received in the community and internationally.

 Drew Doughty joined Pinelands Adventures in 2018.
 He is a natural fit for our team who loves spending time in the pines and traveling to other beautiful natural places whenever he’s not working or at a concert.
 Drew is a talented tie dye artist and recently opened an Etsy shop under the name “Jersey Devil Tye Dye”.
 Check out his work here!